kfwebmaster/webshop_report/README.md

 this script generates a sales report from the webshop for a specified month.

-the report is saved as an excel file.
+the report is saved in .xlsx format

 ### prerequisites